- Future Students

 REQUIREMENTS

-If you have not met the SFU Literacy Requirements upon admission to an undergraduate degree program at SFU, you are required to do so before you will be eligible to register in your first writing intensive (W) course.
-If you decide to take FAL X99 in order to meet this requirement, you must register in and succesfully complete the course during your first three enrolled terms at SFU.
+If you have not met the SFU Literacy Requirement upon admission to an undergraduate degree program at SFU, you are required to do so before are eligible to register in your first writing-intensive (W) course.
+If you take FAL X99 in order to meet this requirement, you must register in and successfully complete the course with a grade of “P” during your first three enrolled terms at SFU.

 Students who fail to meet the SFU Literacy Requirement by the above deadline will be hard blocked from further course registration until this requirement is met.
 Please see the SFU Student Services webpage which outlines in more detail the FAL hard block process.
-For this deadline reason and to avoid being hard blocked from future enrollment in your undergraduate program, you are strongly advised to fulfill the SFU Literacy Requirement as soon as possible.
+For this reason, you are strongly advised to fulfill the SFU Literacy Requirement as soon as possible.

 HOW TO ENROLL